solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/01-sdk-connect.md

 ## Create an Azure Cosmos DB for NoSQL account

-If you already have an Azure Cosmos DB for NoSQL account, you can use it for this lab.
-Otherwise, follow these steps to create a new Azure Cosmos DB for NoSQL account.
+If you already created an Azure Cosmos DB for NoSQL account for the **Build copilots with Azure Cosmos DB** labs on this site, you can use it for this lab and skip ahead to the [next section](#install-the-azure-cosmos-library).
+Otherwise, follow the steps below to create a new Azure Cosmos DB for NoSQL account.

 <details markdown=1>
 <summary markdown="span"><strong>Click to expand/collapse steps to create an Azure Cosmos DB for NoSQL account</strong></summary>